-- a) Explain the meaning of 'income arising in or derived from Hong Kong'.[1] - b) Explain and apply the basic principles for determining the source of income from employment, office and pension.
+- a) Explain the meaning of 'income arising in or derived from Hong Kong'.
+[1] - Explain and apply the basic principles for determining the source of income from employment, office and pension. - 3.
+Income from employment, office and pension - a) Understand and explain the general principles of assessing income/receipts and benefits.
+[2] - b) Understand and explain the specific taxable and non-taxable income/receipts and benefits.^[2]

+- c) Understand and explain the tax treatments for lump sum income/receipts and losses.^[2] - d) Understand and explain the general principles for allowing/granting deductions, reliefs and exemptions.^[2] - e) Understand and explain the specific deductible and non-deductible items.^[2] - f) Explain the tax treatment of depreciation allowance and balancing adjustments.
+[2] - g) Explain the tax treatment of losses.[2] - 4.
+The comprehensive computation of net chargeable income and salaries tax liability - a) Compute the assessable income.
+[2] - b) Calculate the depreciation allowances and balancing adjustments.^[2] - c) Compute the amount of net assessable income.
+[2] - d) Understand the treatment of concessionary deductions.
+[2] - e) Understand the treatment of basic and other allowances (referred as Part V allowances).
+[2] - f) Compute the amount of net chargeable income.
+[2] - g) Compute the salaries tax payable, including provisional salaries tax.
+[2] - h) Compute the salaries tax payable for a husband and wife, under separate taxation and joint assessment.^[2] - 5.
+The use of exemptions and reliefs in deferring and minimising salaries tax liabilities - a) Understand and explain the available statutory exemptions and reliefs or deductions.
+[2] - b) Understand and explain the different tax treatments available to certain remuneration items.^[2]

+c) Comment on the re-structuring of different elements of a remuneration package in a tax efficient way.
 [2]

-3. Income from employment, office and pension

-- Understand and explain the general principles of taxing receipts and benefits. - b) Understand and explain the specific taxable and non-taxable receipts and benefits.^[2] - c) Understand and explain the tax treatments for lump sum receipts and losses.
-[2] - d) Understand and explain the general principles for deductions and exemptions.^[2] - e) Understand and explain the specific deductible and non-deductible items.
-[2] - f) Explain the tax treatment of depreciation allowance and balancing adjustments.
-[2]

-- g) Explain the tax treatment of losses.
-[2] - 4.
-The comprehensive computation of net chargeable income and salaries tax liability - a) Compute the assessable receipts and benefits.
-[2] - b) Recognise and compute the allowable deductions and exemptions.
-[2] - c) Calculate the depreciation allowances and balancing adjustments.
-[2] - d) Understand the conditions for granting personal allowances and the tax treatment of concessionary deductions.^[2] - e) Compute the amount of net chargeable income.
-[2] - f) Compute the salaries tax payable, including provisional salaries tax.^[2] - g) Compute the salaries tax payable for a husband and wife, under separate taxation and joint assessment.
-[2] - 5.
-The use of exemptions and reliefs in deferring and minimising salaries tax liabilities - a) Understand and explain the available statutory exemptions and reliefs or deductions.
-[2] - b) Understand and explain the different tax treatments available to certain remuneration items.
-[2] - c) Comment and suggest how different elements of a remuneration package can be structured in a income tax efficient way.^[2]